 Add Clips.
 Flip over to be sure the clips do not cover the stencil and artwork during exposure.
-Your artwork will not appear reversed.
+Your artwork will appear reversed.

 Cover the stencil with something opaque, like the chipboard provided in the stencil packs.
 Keep the stencil covered to prevent additional light from pre-exposing the stencil until you are ready to expose to light source.

 Remove the cover and expose outside in direct sunlight for 1 minute.
 Use something to prop the exposure unit perpendicular to the sun if necessary.
 After one minute, cover exposure unit again with chipboard to prevent over exposure.

 Temperature does not matter; however, summer months may take less time to expose than winter months.
 Exposure time may vary per location, time of day, etc.

 If sunlight is not available, we strongly recommend using one of our tested artificial lights to expose the stencils.
 Using your own light may result in over or under exposed stencils.

 Soak in a sink or bucket of tap water for a minimum of 15 minutes.
 A ghost image will appear.

 Use a plastic canvas to support the EZScreen stencil during rinsing.
 Rinse with cold or lukewarm tap water.
 A kitchen sprayer works great.
 If needed, use a soft brush to remove excess residue on the emulsion side of the stencil (reversed side).
 Be sure all the emulsion residue is completely rinsed off otherwise the ink will not go through the silkscreen.

 Cure the stencil in sunlight.
 This process solidifies the emulsion to the silk screen mesh, making it permanent and reusable.